Yunzez/SubDependency_CodeLine_Analysis/README.md

 1. **Use Java AST Generator**:

     - Navigate to the `java/ast_generator` directory.
     - Run the AST generator with the path to your Java project.
+Then in put the path.
 This will infer `pom.xml` and generate the corresponding AST.

         ```bash
-        cd java/ast_generator java AstGenerator <path-to-your-java-project>
+        java -jar ast_generator/target/ast_generator-1.0.jar

+		  initializingPlease enter the path to the Java source file (hit enter for default): ../Encryption-test
         ```

 2. **Run AST Analyzer in TypeScript**:

     - Navigate to the `ast_analyzer` directory.